Additive Bayesian variable selection under censoring and misspecification: AFT model with Laplace errors

 The Hessian matrix $H(\alpha_\gamma,\kappa_\gamma,\tau)$ only depends on the censored observations, and is given by

 where

 except on the zero-Lebesgue measure set $\Delta$, where the Hessian is not defined.

-To prove consistency and asymptotic MLE normality we consider Conditions A1-A3 in the main paper, conditions A4*-A5* that are analogous to A4-A5 and a further Condition A6* to ensure that the expected hessian is positive definite that is standard in quantile regression (see \cite{leng:2013} for a discussion).
-Throughout, we denote $\eta_\gamma = (\alpha_\gamma,\kappa_\gamma,\tau)$. \begin{enumerate}[label=\bfseries A\arabic**.] \item The moments of the log-survival and censoring times and covariates satisfy
+To prove consistency and asymptotic MLE normality we consider Conditions A1-A2 and A4-A5 in the main paper, and we replace condition A3 by condition A3* below.
+Throughout, we denote $\eta_\gamma = (\alpha_\gamma,\kappa_\gamma,\tau)$. \begin{enumerate}[label=\bfseries A\arabic**.] \item Let